SerayBeser/powershell-scripts/README.md

 Send-PhishingMail Program sends phishing mail to the destination mail address(es).

 __[WARNING]__ By default, server is smtp.gmail.com and server port is 587.
 If you use gmail to send phishing mail, you need to change your security settings here : https://myaccount.google.com/lesssecureapps.

 If you do not use gmail please use the -server and -serverPort to change the server settings.

-Send-PhishingMail Program sends phishing mail to the destination mail address(es).
+__Send-PhishingMail__ Program sends phishing mail to the  destination mail address(es).
 By default, there is a phishing mail in the program.
-However, if you want to send another mail, you can do it with the -operation flag. <manuel> takes the subject and the body from the user and sends it to the destination address(es).
+However, if you want to send another mail, you can do it with the -operation flag. -opeartion <manuel> takes the  subject and the body from the user and sends it to the destination address(es).
 The program  has the ability to send mail to many people at the same time by using -to flag. (-to can get a list) The program also allows you to send mail in html format at the same time.
 For this, it is enough to mark the -isbodyHtml flag as true by taking the html formatted text's path with the -bodyPath flag.
 Use the -attachmentPath flag to attach an attachment to the e-mail.

 All the informations and errors are given as a output.
 Program will produce you a 'output.log' log file.
 If you want to use another output file please use the -output and -outputFile.

 #### [HELP] run $.\Send-PhishingMail -help

 User can use this command to get informations about how to use.
-This command will show you parameters and some usage examples.
+This command will show you parameters.

  ![alt text](https://github.com/SerayBeser/powershell-scripts/blob/master/screenshots/7.png)